Open-o3-Video: Grounded Video Reasoning with Explicit Spatio-Temporal Evidence: Introduction

-Through this powerful combination of curated data and tailored training, as shown in Figure~\ref{fig:teaser}, \name{} moves beyond text-only responses to deliver reasoning that is accurate, interpretable, and tightly coupled with the visual content of the video.
-We evaluate \name{} on the V-STAR benchmark and other video understanding tasks.
+Through this combination of curated data and our training procedure, as shown in Figure~\ref{fig:teaser}, \name{} produces reasoning that is accurate, interpretable, and grounded in the visual evidence.
+We evaluate \name{} on the V-STAR benchmark~\cite{cheng2025vstar} and other video understanding tasks.
 On \textbf{V-STAR}, our model achieves state-of-the-art performance, surpassing GPT-4o and improving over Qwen2.5-VL by \textbf{+14.4\%} mAM and \textbf{+24.2\%} mLGM with a small amount of training data.
-Beyond V-STAR, \name{} also delivers consistent gains on VideoMME, WorldSense, VideoMMMU, and TVGBench, demonstrating advantages in long-video reasoning, perception-oriented tasks, and fine-grained temporal localization.
-In addition, the explicit evidence traces support evidence-aware test-time scaling, where confidence-aware voting surpasses majority voting (e.g., +1.2\% on WorldSense and 1.0\% on VideoMMMU), demonstrating that grounded evidence provides a reliable self-verification signal to improve inference accuracy.
+Beyond V-STAR, \name{} also delivers consistent gains on VideoMME, WorldSense, VideoMMMU, LongVideo-Reason-eval, and TVGBench, demonstrating advantages in long-video reasoning, perception-oriented tasks, and fine-grained temporal localization.
+We further find that the generated evidence is informative, as removing evidence-aligned frames causes larger performance degradation, and it can also be leveraged for test-time scaling, where evidence-based confidence-aware voting outperforms majority voting (e.g., +1.2\% on WorldSense and 1.0\% on VideoMMMU).